Accessing specialist services for children with disabilities

 - they need constant supervision throughout the day and for prolonged periods at night, when no longer age appropriate

-- they have behaviour as a result of disability that is a serious risk to self and or others, including self harm
+- they have behaviour that is a direct function of their disability that poses serious risk to self and or others, including self- harm

 - they have communication needs which, without support, severely affects personal safety, i.e. is deaf, blind or without speech